Mirzipan/Homm3_BG_Database/docs/heroes/adelaide.md

 ## Notes

-- The :damage: of Frost Ring also applies to friendly units.
+- The :damage: from Frost Ring also applies to friendly units.

 ## Comes With